Responsibilities of the Local Authority to Former Looked After Children and Young People in Custody

-This chapter is based on statutory guidance for local authorities on children who lose their looked-after status when remanded or sentenced to custody, Children Act 1989: former looked-after children in custody.
+This chapter is based on statutory guidance for local authorities on children who lose their looked-after status when remanded or sentenced to custody.
+See: Children Act 1989: former looked-after children in custody.

 2. 'Relevant' Young People in Custody

 Some young people, including young people who become looked after as a result of being remanded, will become 'relevant children' if they are in custody on their 16th birthday.
-This would include young people who have spent at least 13 weeks looked after since the age of 14 and were looked after by the local authority (either subject to a care order, or accommodated under Section 20, or remanded to local authority accommodation) immediately prior to entering custody.
+This would include young people who have spent at least 13 weeks looked after since the age of 14 and were either subject to a care order or who were accommodated or remanded to local authority accommodation immediately prior to entering custody on sentence.

 3. Young People in Custody who are not 'Relevant'